 - Review of a Freedom of Information determination may be referred to the Ombudsman

-- Insurance claims will be referred to the Local Government Mutual Liability Scheme
+- Insurance claims will be referred to the Local Government Association Mutual Liability Scheme

-- Decisions made under legislation that have their own prescribed appeal procedures (for example appeals under the Development Act 1993 are dealt with by the Environment and Resources and Development Court)
+- Decisions made under legislation that have their own prescribed appeal procedures (for example appeals under the Planning, Development and Infrastructure Act 2016 are dealt with by the Environment and Resources and Development Court)

 - Objections to property valuations should be referred to the Valuer General’s office

-- Appeals against orders made pursuant to s254 of the Local Government Act 1999.
+- Appeals against orders made pursuant to section 254 of the Local Government Act 1999.

 What is an internal review?